voschezang/coding-handbook/collaboration/scrum-guide.md

 On the other hand, these are hard, *immutable* requirements.
 This makes scrum revolutionary, rather than evolutionary.
 It isn't meant to be applied gradually (e.g. [kanban](../intelligence/learning.md#Kanban)).
 Instead, it requires a radical change in many traditional ways of working.

-This means that  it does require a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift, namely a *product mindset*.
+This does mean that a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift is required, namely a *product mindset* and *self-organizing teams*.
 It requires buy-in from management.